1. Home

 8/10

-Honda doesn't have the same reputation for hybrids as Toyota, but the Japanese rival has been beavering away on them for some years now.
+Honda doesn't quite have the same reputation for hybrids as Toyota, but the Japanese rival has been beavering away on them for almost as long.
 We were quietly impressed with the hybrid-only Honda HR-V and the Honda Jazz when they were launched, but the latest Honda Civic has blown both out of the water.

 Like its siblings, the latest Civic is only available as a hybrid car (if you ignore the Type R hot hatch), using a self-charging hybrid system.
 But this one is even better thanks to all sorts of engineering wizardry from Honda.
 With 184PS, it'll get from 0-62mph in a reasonably brisk 7.8 seconds, and with a new type of electric CVT gearbox, it feels a like a traditional automatic, yet it's still super smooth in town.